MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/control-flow.md

 }
 ```

-Here, you have used the <xref:Microsoft.Quantum.Canon.ApplyPauliFromBitString> to apply $P$, partially applying over its target for use with `ApplyWith`.
+Here, you have used the [ApplyPauliFromBitString](xref:Microsoft.Quantum.Canon.ApplyPauliFromBitString) operation to apply $P$, partially applying over its target for use with `ApplyWith`.
 Note, however, that you need to transform the *control* register to the desired form, so you partially apply the inner operation `(Controlled oracle)` on the *target*.
 This leaves `ApplyWith` acting to bracket the control register with $P$, as desired.